samhh/bangin/README.md

 It'd also be helpful if someone could write some software that puts a thin web server around _bangin_ so that it could be deployed and used on any machine, almost like a DuckDuckGo substitute.
 At this point you'd have the extra request again, but you'd still benefit from _bangin_'s customisation, and you'd run the code on your own server that you knew you could trust.

-An AUR package is planned.
-Packages for other distributions and operating systems would be welcomed.
+I maintain an AUR package, but packages for other distributions and operating systems would be welcomed.